Fyipe/feature-docs/AWS-VM.md

 # Post Deployment Steps

+### Add Security Groups

+Open Port 22, Port 80 and Port 443 on your EC2 instance.

 ### Wait 15 mins

 Please wait for 15-30 mins after you create your VM instance.
 This will ensure an updated version of Fyipe is deployed on your VM.